ActionCrafting/larp-props/weapons/large-core-construction.md

 ### Layer 4: Dense, soft plastic
 The above layers alone are probably enough to prevent the core from ever wearing through the prop, but a "chair leg protector" is added as a last line of defence.
 These are usually a flexible but hard-wearing plastic designed to resist a lot of abrasion.
 This final layer can be held in place with a flexible glue, such as "shoe" glues, or "wet cured" contact cement.

+There are many kinds of these devices available, allowing them to be used in every prop design (*e.g. the largest "soft rubber" kind can when space is available, and smaller "hard rubber" kinds can be used when space constraints are tight*).

 ![](./images/12.jpg "A small, clear chair leg protector")